 Neglecting landing page quality can result in high bounce rates, where users quickly leave your site without taking any meaningful action.

-To avoid this, ensure that your landing page aligns seamlessly with your ad’s messaging.
-Keep the design clean, the content relevant and engaging, and the call to action clear and compelling.
+To learn more about how to create an effective landing page, ensuring it aligns seamlessly with your ad’s messaging, check our guide on crafting compelling landing pages.
+Keep the design clean, the content relevant and engaging, and the call to action clear and compelling

 Regularly A/B test different landing pages and elements to determine what resonates best with your audience.
 A well-crafted landing page can significantly boost your conversion rates and the overall success of your Google Ads campaign.